smallp-o-p/smallpopTE/README.md

 # smallpop's Terminal Text Editor

-> A small terminal text editor for Linux built using ncurses.
+> A small terminal text editor for Linux built with the ncurses library.

 ## Build Steps
 <ol>